sh6khan/git-cheat-sheet/README.md

 ##### Removed files conflict
 * One person modified to the file, while another deleted the file

-you actually have two choices here, delete the file , or keep the changes
+you actually have two choices here, delete the file, or keep the changes

 1. keeping the file with new changes